-Program funding comes from the Renewable Energy Resources Fund (RERF) and utilityheld funds collected from the Renewable Portfolio Standard riders.
+Program funding comes from the Renewable Energy Resources Fund (RERF) and utility-held funds collected from the Renewable Portfolio Standard riders.
 Held by the State of Illinois, the RERF was originally funded by Alternative Retail Energy Suppliers through Alternative Compliance Payments.
-The approved 2024 Long-Term Plan allows for up to \$16.5 million annually from the RERF to fund the Illinois Solar for All: Residential Solar (Small), Illinois Solar for All: Residential Solar (Large), Illinois Solar for All: Community Solar sub-programs and incentives for Illinois Solar for All: Non-Profit and Public Facilities.
+The approved 2024 Long-Term Plan allows for up to \$16.5 million annually from the RERF to fund the Illinois Solar for All: Residential Solar (Small), Illinois Solar for All: Residential Solar (Large), Illinois Solar for All: Non-Profit and Public Facilities.
 The utility-held Renewable Portfolio Standard funds are collected from ratepayers through dedicated bill riders to fund renewable energy resources.
 P.A.
 102-0662 allows for the transfer of \$50 million from utility-held funds annually to fund ILSFA.
 This dual source of funding creates some complexities in contracting for REC purchases.
 REC contracts are funded solely with one or the other funds, with a spending priority placed on utility-held funds.